-The following year on 7 October 1976, Macmillan brought out And It Came to Pass-But Not to Stay handsome edition of Fuller's accumulated blank verse.
-As Fuller and I continue to collaborate on the amplification and refinement of his synerget geometry, we have accumulated over 500 manusci pages of difficult textual and graphic material comprising Synergetics 2-tentatively scheduled for publication as Synergetics Harvest.
-And in the editing of Cosmic Fishing, Macmillan has tolerated whatever comments I have wanted to make and granted me generous support and encouragement: their willingness to print my unvarnished remarks accords them the last word which is their due.
+The following year on 7 October 1976, Macmillan brought out And it came to pass-not to stay handsome edition of Fuller's accumulated blank verse.
+As Fuller and I continue to collaborate on the amplification and refinement of his synergetic geometry, we have accumulated over 500 manuscript pages of difficult textual and graphic material comprising Synergetics 2-tentatively scheduled for publication as Synergetics Harvest.
+And in the editing of Cosmic fishing: an account of writing Synergetics with Buckminster Fuller, Macmillan has tolerated whatever comments I have wanted to make and granted me generous support and encouragement: their willingness to print my unvarnished remarks accords them the last word which is their due.

-11. A Game of Cosmic Solitaire
+11 A Game of Cosmic Solitaire